-Do you know an outstanding young person between the ages of 18 to 40 who you think deserves recognition for their achievements?
+You have spent the last few months telling us about outstanding young person between the ages of 18 to 40 who you thought deserves recognition for their achievements.

 Junior Chamber International (JCI) Dublin in association with AIB is running an awards program to identify those in the community, who have done something remarkable.
 Nominations to identify these outstanding young people in Dublin are now being sought from the public.